Soccer-Forest stun Liverpool to move off the bottom | Sports-Games

 Liverpool struggled to break down Forest's defensive ranks in the first half with Mohamed Salah failing to connect properly with one chance and Van Dijk squandering a headed opportunity.
 Forest were compact and a threat on the counter attack with Jesse Lingard shooting straight at Alisson from one break.

-Awoniyi was a thorn in Liverpool's side throughout and Forest's goal stemmed from a free kick conceded on the powerful forward by Joe Gomez on the halfway line.
+Awoniyi, who was loaned out by Liverpool to several clubs before joining Union Berlin last season, was a thorn in Liverpool's side throughout and Forest's goal stemmed from a free kick conceded on the powerful forward by Joe Gomez on the halfway line, earning him a yellow card.
 The ball was launched diagonally towards Steve Cook who drilled in a low cross towards Awoniyi who shinned his first effort against the post before steering home the rebound.

 Harvey Elliott forced Henderson into a save almost immediately but Forest could have made it 2-0 on the counter-attack when Morgan Gibbs White was denied by a superb sliding block by James Milner while Brennan Johnson also went close.
 Henderson was forced into action again to deny Trent Alexander-Arnold from close range and the keeper was to produce more heroics as the minutes ticked down.

-Liverpool laid siege to the Forest goal late on with Van Dijk volleying wide and then seeing his header superbly saved by Henderson.
+Liverpool laid siege to the Forest goal late on with Van Dijk volleying wide with the goal gaping and then seeing his header superbly saved by Henderson.
 "This is a big win but only a win.
 We've got to build on that and carry on," Forest boss Cooper said.

 "To win a game against someone like Liverpool, you need to have very good moments at both ends.
 We've done that today."